mit-rss/path_planning/README.md

 - Entering occluded space on the map
 - Driving further than delta_pursuit from the given path

-#### Part C: Integration (4 points)
+#### Part C: TESSE Integration (4 points)
-*Initial Condition*: The car will be placed at a set pose in the stata basement map and given a goal pose with the submitted particle filter running.
+*Initial Condition*:

 Grade

 - The path planning score will be calculated the same as Part A, with a maximum score of 1.5 points.
 - The pure pursuit score will be calculated the same as Part B with a maximum score of 1.5 points.
 - If you receive a score greater than 2.5 from the path planning and pure pursuit, you are awarded another 1 point (with a maximum of 4 total points).
+- You should include quantitative information in your report sufficient to compute these grades.

 *Gradescope Parameters:*